LavaGang/MelonLoader/README.md

 4. Remove the Plugins folder from the Game's Installation Folder.
 5. Remove the Mods folder from the Game's Installation Folder.
 6. Remove the UserData folder from the Game's Installation Folder.

 ---

-## WINE / STEAM PROTON USAGE:

-- GUIDE COMING SOON

----

-## DNSPY DEBUGGER USAGE:

-1. Go into dnSpy, then in the top, select `Debug` -> `Start Debugging` and select `Unity` as the debug engine.
-2. Then, for the executable, select your game's executable
-3. And in the `Arguments` box, add `--melonloader.debug` and any other arguments you want
-4. Finally, to add breakpoints, simply drag and drop the mod you want to debug into dnSpy's Assembly Explorer, then add breakpoints regularly.

-You can read more about attaching the dnSpy debugger in the [MelonLoader wiki](https://melonwiki.xyz/#/modders/debugging).

----